 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Being an advocate means promoting the needs of your child and making sure they are being met.
-Parents are excellent in this role because they know their child better than anyone.
+As an advocate, you communicate your child’s needs and work with the school to make sure they are met.
+Parents are excellent in this role.
+You know your child better than anyone.

-However, parenting a child with cancer has many stresses and time demands.
-Your days are filled with making treatment decisions, parenting concerns, and family matters.
-So you may want to ask a trusted family member or friend to help you stay on top of your child’s schooling.
 Also, your worship or community center may have resources and people who can help.
-You may also ask hospital school personnel about resources for advocacy.
+You may also ask hospital school personnel.
 Many times, they can help to provide those advocacy services.

-Once a school plan for your child has been established, the advocate should work with the school and hospital to re-evaluate the plan often, so it can be changed when necessary:
+Once the school has a plan for your child, the advocate can work with the school and hospital to re-evaluate strategies often.
+The team can make changes when necessary.

 Keys to being an effective advocate:

-Keeping communication regular and positive will help ensure your child’s progress in school.
+Keeping communication regular and positive will help support your child’s progress in school.